extensiontree/woocommerce-moneybird-bol/README.md

 - https://www.woosa.com/nl/product/bol-woocommerce-plugin/
 - https://www.channable.com/integrations/woocommerce

-To use this plugin you first need to have a the [ExtensionTree.com WooCommerce Moneybird API plugin](https://extensiontree.com/nl/producten/woocommerce-extensies/moneybird-api-koppeling/) installed and activated.
+To use this plugin you first need to have the [WooCommerce Moneybird API plugin](https://extensiontree.com/nl/producten/woocommerce-extensies/moneybird-api-koppeling/) installed and activated.

 More info: